CatalingamingYT1/CatClient/README.md

 - ✅ CAPTCHA protection for keys
 - ✅ Rate limiting to prevent abuse
 - ✅ HWID binding to prevent sharing
-- ✅ Verifiable with any antivirus
+- ✅ detected by antivirus

 ---